 Attention: Create user allows anyone with access to your chosen Identity Provider to create a user in your IDaaS account.
 Depending on your IDaaS configuration, new users created by your IDP will be able to access all the resources controlled by your IDaaS account.
 This may be a concern if your Identity Provider has no limits on who can create an account or if it has a large userbase.
 Analyze the risks before enabling this option.

 If you select Update User (Authentication), the IDaaS system user attributes and any existing IDaaS custom user attributes can be set based on claim mappings.
-After user authentication, if the user exists in IDaaS, IDaaS compares the attributes of the existing user to the claims returned from the Identity Provider If they are different, the IDaaS user attributes are updated with the claim values.
+After user authentication, if the user exists in IDaaS, IDaaS compares the attributes of the existing user to the claims returned from the Microsoft Azure AD.
+If they are different, the IDaaS user attributes are updated with the claim values.

-c.
-Select Update User (Verification) to update the IDaaS user to match the Identity Provider during verification.
+b.
+Optional.
+Select Update User (Verification) to update the IDaaS user to match the Identity Provider during Identity Provider verification (if verification is used by the Identity Provider).

 If you select Update User (Verification), the IDaaS system user attributes and any existing IDaaS custom user attributes can be set based on claim mappings.
 After user verification, the IDaaS user attributes are updated with the claim values.